silver-hzh/DR-AVIT/README.md

 # Other Methods
 We also support MUNIT, DRIT, DSMAP, and DCLGAN:
 ## MUNIT：
 The code of the MUNIT is followed by https://github.com/NVlabs/MUNIT.
-Download the MUNIT code and put the datasets in the `Datasets` folder.
+Download the MUNIT code.
+Make the `Datasets` folder and put the downloaded datasets in the `Datasets` folder.
+Making the `outputs` and `results` folders to save checkpoints and translation results.
 ### Training:
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --config ./configs/NightDrone_MUNIT.yaml --task 0